ExoticObjects/django-better-filter-widget/README.md

 django-better-filter-widget
 ===========================

 A better filter widget for foreign key relationships that also works on mobile devices.
+This was initially developed as a drop-in replacement for  admin forms.
+It will work in a normal form but you'll have to include some css/js dependencies.
+I'll write about how to do that soon.

 <img src="http://i.imgur.com/jzKen5h.gif" width="542"/>